-BOT-140 Office Procedures

-Clerical office procedures, decision making and supervision, time management, public relations, and office technology of the modern business environment.
+BOT-140 Office Procedures 3.0 Units / 3.0 hours LEC Credit course for grade or Pass/No Pass Clerical office procedures, decision making and supervision, time management, public relations, and office technology of the modern business environment.
 Course may not meet major requirements at transfer institutions.
 See your counselor for more information.